 To schedule an appointment or learn more about the services in your area, contact your local PHN office.

-Here are some of the programs and partners PHN work with.
+Click below to learn more about some of the programs and partners PHN work with.

 Bringing Immunity to Every Community

 The Wyoming Department of Health Immunization Unit serves as a resource to Wyoming immunization providers for education and clinical guidance, vaccine storage and handling, immunization coverage rates, and more.
 Click here to visit the Immunization Unit page.

 This waiver offers an option for individuals who need nursing home level of care but wish to remain in their home.
 Individuals are able to receive medical care and supported services to live as independently as possible and delay or prevent admission to a nursing home.
 Click here to visit the Community Choices Waiver (CCW) page.

 The Wyoming Department of Health first received public health preparedness funding for bioterrorism from the Centers for Disease Control and Prevention in 1999.
 At that time, the department began enhancing laboratory capacity, epidemiology and surveillance capacity, and developing our ability to rapidly distribute health alerts to public health and other professional partners in the state.
 Following the events of 2001, the funding across the county increased and we expanded our planning efforts, training and education offering, and public information skills, while further enhancing laboratory, epidemiology and communications capacity.
 The increased funding also allowed the department to begin supporting local preparedness efforts through collaboration and funding to the county public health nursing offices, county health officers and local clinical laboratories throughout Wyoming.
 Click here to visit the Public Health Preparedness and Response Unit.